michaelvcolianna/juniperandelmquilts.com/README.md

-# Nuxt 3 Minimal Starter
+# Juniper & Elm Quilts

+This is a rebuild of the current SquareSpace site using Storyblok.

+## Nuxt Information

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.